St James's University Hospital: History

 In 1970, following expansion of Leeds School of Medicine, it was renamed St James's University Hospital.
 The Chancellor's Wing, which included a new Accident and Emergency Department, was opened by the then Chancellor of the University of Leeds, the Duchess of Kent, in February 1972.

 A new oncology building, the Bexley Wing, containing the St James's Institute of Oncology (including the Gamma Knife Centre) was procured under a Private Finance Initiative contract in 2004.
 It was designed by Anshen & Allen and built by Bovis Lend Lease at a cost of £265 million and accepted its first patients in December 2007.
 It was officially opened by the Princess Royal on 17 July 2008.
 The building is one of Europe's largest cancer centres, with 1,600 staff and 350 beds.

 Since 2010, all Children's Services have been consolidated at the Leeds General Infirmary across the city, also managed by the Leeds Teaching Hospitals NHS Trust.

-As part of Leeds Teaching Hospitals Hospitals of the Future program, the Centre for Laboratory Medicine (CfLM)] opened in September 2023 at the hospital.
+As part of Leeds Teaching Hospitals Hospitals of the Future program, the Centre for Laboratory Medicine (CfLM) opened in September 2023 at the hospital.
 It provides specialist pathology services for hospitals within the West Yorkshire Association of Acute Trusts (WYAAT).

 2002 serial killer incident

 In 2002, serial killer nurse Colin Norris, who worked on the orthopaedics ward of the hospital, killed two of his own patients in cold blood.
 He had been transferred to St James's from Leeds General Infirmary, where it later materialised he had already murdered two patients and attempted to kill another.
 He was caught after Dr Emma Ward ordered blood tests on victim Ethel Hall, who despite only having a broken hip had inexplicably fallen into a hypoglycaemic coma, with the tests revealing that she had been secretly injected with a huge amount of insulin.
-Norris's case was sent to the Court of Appeal in 2021 and he may now be released.
+Norris's case was sent to the Court of Appeal in 2021.